|Sarkari Babu: India's Obsession With the Government Jobs/Image Credit: Pxhere|

 Indian Middle Class Tryst With the Repute and Financial Security

-If we look at the economic history of India, the rise of Indian middle class is analogous with the rise of the British Empire and the secured tenure based jobs.
-These jobs were open to all, in spite of the caste, creed and religion, and only criteria for these jobs was the academics.
-Because of this open selection criteria, a new class of young and qualified men and women emerged.
+If we look into the economic history of India, the rise of Indian middle class is analogous with the rise of the British Empire and the secure tenured jobs.
+These jobs were open to all.
+In spite of the caste, creed and religion, the sole criteria for these jobs was the academics.
+Because of this, a new class of young and qualified men and women emerged.
 They had the talent and with these job in their hands, they acquired money.

-Though the money was never enough, they were somehow able to mimic their reference affluent class and differentiate from the lower class.
+The money was never enough for them.
+They wanted to imitate their rich reference affluent class.
 And as a Quora User, Vijayendra Mohanty, puts, "Add to this a long list of social and cultural obligations — marriage, parenthood — and you have the perfect recipe for what might be called an obsession with stability."

-Even after India opened up in 1990's, the charm for the government sector job never faded.
-Moreover, in recent times, when recession hit India, the number of applicants applying for a government job has grown significantly.
-Now and then, we can hear the news of Masters and Doctorates applying for a small peon job in a government enterprise.
+Even after India got its independence and opened up its market in 1990's, the charm for the government sector job never faded.
+Moreover, recently, when recession hit India, the number of applicants applying for a government job has grown significantly.
+Now and then, there is a news of Masters and Doctorates applying for a small peon job in a government enterprise.

 Indian Education System

-Indian education system and its inability to reform itself with the changing times also played a major role in this fuelled obsession for the government jobs.
-It is still focussed toward producing labour class and entry level managers.
+Indian education system and its inability to reform itself with the changing times also played a major role in this obsession.
+It is still focused toward churning labor class and entry level managers.
 There is no real focus toward developing the scientific and entrepreneurial mindset.
-If you analyze the courseware of some of the most popular professional courses chosen by the Indian students in Indian universities such as B. Tech, MBBS and MBA are not revised keeping the development in their outlook.
+If you analyze the courseware of some of the most popular professional courses in Indian universities such as B. Tech, MBBS and MBA are not revised to keep up with modern changes.

 Poor Labor Laws